michaelpmolloy/DNA-Age-Predictions/README.md

 * **Outlier detection**: The PCA plot was able to identify an outlier which once removed improved the predictions of both neural network models.
 The UMAP plot did not visually separate the outlier and grouped it with the other data.

-* **Neural net accuracy**: The PCA neural network performed accurately with a standard error of 5.38 which is significantly less than the UMAP neural networks standard error of 9.08, which indicates that the PCA reduction was able to retain more of the local and gloabl structure of the original data.
+* **Neural net accuracy**: The PCA neural network performed accurately with a standard error of 5.38 which is significantly less than the UMAP neural networks standard error of 9.08, which indicates that the PCA reduction was able to retain more of the local and global structure of the original data.

 * **Computational efficiency**: PCA was significantly more efficient at dimensionality reduction allowing the creation of up to 256 (limited to the number of samples provided to it) principle components.
 UMAP dimensionality reduction could produce a maximum of 16 components on the same machine indicating that UMAP dimensionality reduction takes significantly more computational power to produce components.